istio/community/STEERING-COMMITTEE.md

 *What Happens If Someone Leaves the Project or Decides to Leave Steering?*

 The same applies; the company will select another representative to hold the seat.

-*Is This Steering Model Permanent?*

-*What Happens If Someone Leaves the Project or Decides to Leave Steering?*

-The same applies; the company will select another representative to hold the seat.

 ## Getting in touch